Presidency of Ulysses S. Grant: South Carolina 1876

 During the election year of 1876, South Carolina was in a state of rebellion against Republican governor Daniel H. Chamberlain.
 Conservatives were determined to win the election for ex-Confederate Wade Hampton through violence and intimidation.
 The Republicans went on to nominate Chamberlain for a second term.
-Hampton supporters, donning red shirts, disrupted Republican meetings with gun shootings and yelling.
+Hampton supporters, donning red shirts, disrupted Republican meetings with gunshots and yelling.
 Tensions became violent on July 8, 1876, when five African Americans were murdered at Hamburg.
 The rifle clubs, wearing their Red Shirts, were better armed than the blacks.
 South Carolina was ruled more by "mobocracy and bloodshed" than by Chamberlain's government.

 Black militia fought back in Charleston on September 6, 1876, in what was known as the "King Street riot".
 The white militia assumed defensive positions out of concern over possible intervention from federal troops.
 Then, on September 19, the Red Shirts took offensive action by openly killing between 30 and 50 African Americans outside Ellenton.
 During the massacre, state representative Simon Coker was killed.
 On October 7, Governor Chamberlain declared martial law and told all the "rifle club" members to put down their weapons.
 In the meantime, Wade Hampton never ceased to remind Chamberlain that he did not rule South Carolina.
 Out of desperation, Chamberlain wrote to Grant and asked for federal intervention.
 The "Cainhoy riot" took place on October 15 when Republicans held a rally at "Brick Church" outside Cainhoy.
 Blacks and whites both opened fire; six whites and one black were killed.
 Grant, upset over the Ellenton and Cainhoy riots, finally declared a Presidential Proclamation on October 17, 1876, and ordered all persons, within 3 days, to cease their lawless activities and disperse to their homes.
 A total of 1,144 federal infantrymen were sent into South Carolina, and the violence stopped; election day was quiet.
-Both Hampton and Chamberlain claimed victory, and for a while both acted as governor; Hampton took the office in 1877 after President Rutherford B. Hayes withdrew federal troops and after Chamberlain left the state.
+Both Hampton and Chamberlain claimed victory, and for a while, both acted as governor; Hampton took the office in 1877 after President Rutherford B. Hayes withdrew federal troops and after Chamberlain left the state.